Lea esta hoja informativa en español.

 Lives in Florida

 Getting an HIV diagnosis can be life-changing news.
 As with other chronic health conditions, people may have many different feelings when they learn they are living with HIV.
-You may be angry or confused, or other uncomfortable emotions.
+You may be angry or confused, or have other uncomfortable emotions.
 You may also wonder what you should do next and how this diagnosis will affect your plans for your future.

 It may not change how you feel right now, but it is important to mention that people living with HIV can live just as long as anyone else in places where HIV drugs are widely available.
 Many years of research have shown that, if they are taking HIV drugs that keep the amount of virus in their body very low (or undetectable), a person living with HIV cannot pass on the virus to a sexual partner who is not living with HIV.
 It is also possible to get pregnant and give birth to a child who does not have HIV.
-Breastfeeding your infant may be a possibility, as well.
+Breastfeeding your infant may be an option as well.